What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 OEM Stands for Original Equipment manufacturer, which means that the factory makes a product based on designs that the client provides.

-When you enter into an OEM arrangement with a factory, the client is expected to provide a detailed product spec sheet and their product design to the factory to make.
-Various degrees of OEM exist, ranging from using a product that the factory already makes with significant customizations, such as changes to shape and dimensions, to full-on designing a nearly new product.
+When you enter into an OEM arrangement with a factory, the client is expected to provide a detailed product spec sheet and product design for the factory to make.
+Various degrees of OEM exist, ranging from using a product that the factory already makes with significant customizations, such as changes to shape and dimensions, to designing a nearly new product full-on.
 If you create a new product that does not exist on the market, your arrangement will likely be contract manufacturing.

-With many OEM projects, it is necessary to create custom molds or other tooling to make the item.
+Custom molds or other tooling must be created with many OEM projects to make the item.
 These must be made before production starts, and the Buyer almost always pays for the cost.
-In some cases, the manufacturer will pay for the molds and include the cost of the sales price.
+Sometimes, the manufacturer will pay for the molds and include the cost in the sales price.

 Since the Buyer is also designing the product and creating the product spec sheet, they are likelier to own the Intellectual property.
 In addition, since the Buyer is also paying for the tooling and molds, they own those parts of the production, and they can have contracts that prevent the manufacturer from using them for other clients.